saleor/saleor.io-learn/cli/creating-apps.md

 The `saleor app tunnel` command will also install the app in the Dashboard, so after running it successfully you will complete the integration process.

-### Using `saleor app install`
+### Using a third-party tunnelling software and `saleor app install`

-We're going to use a technique called _tunneling_, which will turn the App template live.
+Alternatively, you can set the App template live using a third-party tool.
+We're going to use a technique called _tunneling_, .
 In order to set the tunnel manually, you can use [localtunnel](https://theboroer.github.io/localtunnel-www/) or [ngrok](https://ngrok.com/).
 Follow the installation guides linked.

 Then, go to your Terminal and: